Governance & Policies

 Section 3: Network Server Access Policy

-Only computer servers authorized by the Office of Information Technology will be permitted access to CSI's LAN.
+Only computer servers authorized by the Office of Information Technology Services will be permitted access to CSI's LAN.

 Administrators of servers connected to CSI's LAN are responsible for maintaining a secure server environment; this includes but is not limited to maintaining the most recent version of all security patches for the operating system running on the server.